inspectorG4dget/blog/firefox_addons.md

-On this page, I discuss my favorite Firefox addons

-# Contents
+Here's a list of Firefox addons I include as part of my toolchain

 * TOC
 {:toc}
 ---

+# TreeStyle Tab

+# Tab Renamer